We Love Comedy: Balham Bowls Club, London, 2013

 I saw Fred again in March 2019 supporting ‘Philfy’ Phil at the Inn of Court in Holborn, London and then for his own show at the Brighton Fringe in May 2019.
 Again, the fumbling gestures and actions were all in place, but the jokes seemed much more assured and worked to warm up the pub audience with what was to come.

 I am so pleased for Pete, glad to call him a friend and wish him continued success with his comic adventure.
-Knowing him for so long and watching him develop his act, I believe he shares my view that comedy is a great therapy in itself as he proves on a regular basis when he appears on stage as Fred.
+Knowing him for so long and watching him develop his act, I believe he shares my view that comedy is a great therapy, as he proves on a regular basis when he appears on stage as Fred.